 UK shares dip as Trump fails to soothe trade nerves

+The FTSE 250 index of midcap companies .FTMC fared worse, dropping 0.8% and tracking its worst day in more than five weeks, as sterling lost ground ahead of UK inflation data.

+The indicator will be closely watched, as it comes just days after official data showed the British economy grew at its slowest annual pace in nearly a decade in the last quarter.

-Asia-exposed financials, led by HSBC HSBA.L, weighed on the main board as the protests in Hong Kong showed no signs of easing.
+On the main index, Asia-exposed financials, led by HSBC HSBA.L, weighed the most as the protests in Hong Kong showed no signs of easing.

 (Reporting by Muvija M and Shashwat Awasthi in Bengaluru; editing by Uttaresh.V)